-- Put things in the cargo area of your vehicle.
-Try to spread the weight evenly. - Never stack heavier things, like suitcases, inside the vehicle so that some of them are above the tops of the seats. - Don't leave an unsecured child restraint in vour vehicle. - When you carry something inside the vehicle, secure it whenever you can.
+- Put things in the trunk of your vehicle.
+In a trunk, put them as far forward as you can.
+Try to spread the weight evenly. - Never stack heavier things, like suitcases, inside the vehicle so that some of them are above the tops of the seats. - Don't leave an unsecured child restraint in your vehicle. - When you carry something inside the vehicle, secure it whenever you can. - Don't leave a seat folded down unless you need to.

 There's also important loading information for off-road driving in this manual.
-See "Loading Your Vehicle for Off-Road Driving" in the Index.
+See "Loading Your Vehicle for Off-Road Driving" under Off-Road Driving with Your Four-Wheel-Drive Vehicle on page 4-14.